 – Monday Muse –

-Almost everyone here, it seems, in lower north-western Michigan is grumbling.
-One man says that he has ‘four times’ put his snow-blower a way for the very last time.
-As I write, my husband is snow-blowing.
+The spring of the late blizzard found almost everyone in lower northwestern Michigan grumbling.
+One man said that he had ‘four times’ put his snow-blower a way for the very last time!

-Yesterday, in an Oscar-of-Sesame-Street-tone, he stated that he would not blow snow again until next winter.
+Ron, my husband, in an Oscar-of-Sesame-Street-tone, stated that he would not blow snow again until next winter.
 “This snow will get warm and just melt away.”
-But this morning, after walking to the end of the driveway for the newspaper, he realized that it would be impossible to get the sedan from the garage to the road.
+But after walking to the end of the driveway for the newspaper, he realized that it would be impossible to get the sedan from the garage to the road.
 He grumbled again.
-His grumbling, the neighbor’s grumbling, the grumbling from the radio station, and the grumbling from those in town, seemed to be culminating into something similar to a distant thundering rumble.
+His grumbling, the neighbor’s grumbling, the grumbling from the radio station, and the grumbling from those in town, seemed to culminate into something similar to a thundering rumble.

 When I began my two-mile walk the snow had stopped falling, but plotting a course was not easy.
 The road hadn’t been plowed.
 I had to keep watch for the widest tire track to walk within, sometime choosing to walk in deep snow, because the track was too slippery.

 The difficult trudging made me think of my dad’s long marches which he endured when he was a soldier in Germany during the Second World War.
 Being in the infantry, he was often on the move.
-He told us kids that the men were given only two-pair of wool socks.
+He told us kids that the men were given only two-pair of woolen socks.
 The pair that Dad wore the day before, dried the next day against his chest.
-The pair he was wearing that day dried against his chest the next day.
-Each morning he was grateful for two things, being alive, and dry socks.
+The pair he was wearing that day dried against his chest the following day.
+Each morning he was grateful for two things: dry socks and being alive.